 Overnight masks can help prevent any skin dryness that may develop and ensure skin is hydrated by morning.
 However, the longer a product is left on the skin, the greater the risk of triggering an allergic reaction.

-When selecting an overnight mask product avoid any formulations containing ingredients to which you are sensitive or allergic.
+Avoid any formulations containing ingredients to which you are sensitive or allergic when selecting an overnight mask product

 Some overnight masks may contain ingredients that can stain fabrics.
 If you are concerned about this possibility, you may wish to cover your pillow with an old T-shirt that you can set aside for these occasions.